-Shutters are simply one of the most beautiful and traditional way to enhance any window.
-The design has impressed our aesthetic needs for centuries.
-But the average cost to install a plantation shutter in a home ranges from $150 – $350 per window.
-For a long time, I wanted to install shutters in our living room.
+Shutters are simply one of the most beautiful and traditional ways to enhance any window.
+But the average cost to install one plantation shutter ranges from $150 – $350 per window.
+For a long time, I wanted to remodel our living room and install the shutters.
 So I decided to go the cheaper route by making my own DIY Plantation Shutters from plywood.

 Believe it or not, plantation shutters provide insulation on very cold days and hot days.
 Closing the shutters will help keep the heat and sun out during the summer and provide an extra layer of protection against cold months.
 Plantation shutters are installed in such a way that they seal right up against the window frame and reduce the escape of heat or cold air.

-Many window coverings also present risks to children and pets, as they include cords that are reachable even at low levels.
+Many window blinds also present risks to children and pets, as they include cords that are reachable even at low levels.
 Plantation shutters eliminate that concern, as they work with a control arm that’s attached to slats.
 You don’t have to worry about strings or cords that hang from blinds.
-With child safety in mind plantation shutters definitely help parent sleep better at night.
+With child safety in mind plantation shutters definitely help parents sleep better at night.

 You also might be interested in DIY multi-room whole house fan project I made for our house that is energy efficient and saves money on air conditioning.

 There are a few different stories about how plantation shutters got their name.
 One story says that the name plantation shutters came from the fact that these type of shutters were commonly used on plantations in the Southern United States.
 Another story says that the name plantation shutters come from the fact that these type of shutters were commonly used in the West Indies on plantations.
 No matter which story is true, plantation shutters are called plantation shutters because they have a history of being used on plantations.